A-Sonic/amix/README.md

     );
   }
   @override
-  void onEveryCall(){ // on Every Request that comes inside your server this function will be called
+  void onEveryCall(req){ // on Every Request that comes inside your server this function will be called
     print("on Every Call"); //on Every Call
   }
 }